-- (OLTL.5) Enhance transitions into the community by incentivizing managed care organizations to meet nursing home transition goals.
+(OLTL.5) Enhance transitions into the community by incentivizing managed care organizations to meet nursing home transition goals.
 Pennsylvania's Nursing Home Transition (NHT) program provides the opportunity for nursing facility (NF) residents and their families to be fully informed of the full range of home and community-based services.
 The program helps individuals move out of NFs so they can receive services and supports in the settings of their choice.
 OLTL will make one-time incentive payments to the CHC-MCOs, through the managed care contract, to meet NHT goals.
-The CHC managed care organizations will support expansion of NHT by utilizing ARP funding to provide access to additional equipment or devices that could support NHT. - January 2023 Update: OLTL obtained the 2021 NHT data to determine where the CHC-MCOs are regarding the goals established by OLTL.
+The CHC managed care organizations will support expansion of NHT by utilizing ARP funding to provide access to additional equipment or devices that could support NHT.

+- o April 2023 Update: None at this time. - January 2023 Update: OLTL obtained the 2021 NHT data to determine where the CHC-MCOs are regarding the goals established by OLTL.
 Using the 2021 data, OLTL can see what amounts the CHC-MCOs could potentially earn in pay for performance for NHT.
-OLTL is waiting for the 2022 data, which should be available in July of 2023, to make pay for performance determinations to the CHC MCOs. - o July 2022 Update: None at this time. - (ODP.8) Purchase housing adaptations for those transitioning from institutional or congregate settings.
-One-time funds will be made available to ODP residential providers for housing adaptations and purchase for individuals transitioning from public or private intermediate facilities, children transitioning from congregate care, medically complex adults when cost effective and to avoid placement in a nursing facility, and to support adults to age in place or transition to supported living or lifesharing.

-- January 2023 Update: Providers have started to submit applications for this activity.
+OLTL is waiting for the 2022 data, which should be available in July of 2023, to make pay for performance determinations to the CHC MCOs. - (ODP.8) Purchase housing adaptations for those transitioning from institutional or congregate settings.
+One-time funds will be made available to ODP residential providers for housing adaptations and purchase for individuals transitioning from public or private intermediate facilities, children transitioning from congregate care, medically complex adults when cost effective and to avoid placement in a nursing facility, and to support adults to age in place or transition to supported living or lifesharing. - o April 2023 Update: None at this time. - January 2023 Update: Providers have started to submit applications for this activity.
 The applications will be accepted until June 30, 2024.
-ODP will issue payment once the provider completes the approved housing adaptations. - July 2022 Update: ODP is currently evaluating this activity implementation timeline given the current state of provider staffing constraints. - (ODP.9) Expand consolidated waiver capacity to transfer 25 additional individuals from intermediate care facilities to HCBS. - o January 2023 Update: As of December 31, 2022, four individuals have moved from private ICF to the consolidated waiver. - July 2022 Update: None at this time.
+ODP will issue payment once the provider completes the approved housing adaptations. - (ODP.9) Expand consolidated waiver capacity to transfer 25 additional individuals from intermediate care facilities to HCBS. - o April 2023 Update: None at this time - o January 2023 Update: As of December 31, 2022, four individuals have moved from private ICF to the consolidated waiver.